ArweaveTeam/arweave-js/README.md

 )};
 ```

-#### Get a wallet balance
+#### Get an address balance
-Get the balance of a wallet, all amounts by default are returned in [winston](https://docs.arweave.org/developers/server/http-api#ar-and-winston).
+Get the balance of a wallet address, all amounts by default are returned in [winston](https://docs.arweave.org/developers/server/http-api#ar-and-winston).
 ```js
 arweave.wallets.getBalance('1seRanklLU_1VTGkEk7P0xAwMJfA7owA1JHW5KyZKlY').then((balance) => {
     let winston = balance;